SJohnRose/Books-Search-Engine/README.md

 # Books-Search-Engine
-A book search engine built using the MERN stack with a React front end, MongoDB database, and Node.js/Express.js server and API.
+A book search engine built using the MERN stack with a React front end, MongoDB database, and Node.js/Express.js server and Google Books API.

 # Features
 * Apollo Server used for GraphQL queries and mutations to fetch and modify data.